Sync Data

 Once you've decided how to represent your authorization data in Oso Cloud, you'll need to do a one-time sync to bring Oso Cloud in-line with your data.
 We provide Oso Sync to update the facts in Oso Cloud to match those in your application database.

-oso-cloud experimental reconcile reconcile.yaml --perform-updates
+oso-cloud reconcile --perform-updates reconcile.yaml

 Configuration

 In order for Oso Sync to know where to find the facts you need, you need to create a configuration yaml file, which maps your data to facts in Oso Cloud.
+We currently support the following data sources:

-facts: has_relation(Repository:_, String:parent, Organization:_): db: app_db query: |- select repository.public_id, organization.public_id from repository join organization on organization.id = repository.organization_iddbs: app_db: connection_string: postgresql://oso:oso@somerds.instance.aws.com:5432/foo
+version: 1source: postgresfacts: has_relation(Repository:_, String:parent, Organization:_): db: app_db query: |- select repository.public_id, organization.public_id from repository join organization on organization.id = repository.organization_iddbs: app_db: connection_string: postgresql://oso:oso@somerds.instance.aws.com:5432/foo

 The config file has two top level fields: facts

-and db
+and dbs

 .